Forve-Pettebone Building: History

+Historic designation

+In 1979, the Broadway Theater and Commercial District was added to the National Register of Historic Places, with O.T.
+Johnson Building No. 2 listed as a contributing property in the district.
+In 2016, the building was listed as Los Angeles Historic Cultural Monument No. 1125.

 Architecture and design

 Forve-Pettebone Building is made of brick and steel with a pressed-brick facade.
 The building originally featured cornice, but it has since been removed.
 The building's upper windows form almost solid bands.

 The building's interior features wooden beams, exposed brick walls, and a cast-iron staircase.